 Images: Davide Rostirolla/ Words: Davide Rostirolla & Melanie Kettner-

 Davide: Iceland is known as the “Island of the Ice and Fire”, where nature rules over man and sets the rhythm of life.
-There are 330,000 people living in Reykjavík and in few other small towns around the island, but it is only when you get out of the city that you see the wonders that this fantastic landscape has to reveal.
+There are 330,000 people living around the island, but it is only when you get out of the city that you see the wonders that this fantastic landscape has to reveal.
 The island is not only Ring Road, Blue Lagoon or Golden Circle, but has a lot more to offer.
 I left from Reykjavík, heading north towards Akureyri and Húsavík passing through Borgarnes.
 The journey continued to Egilsstaðir and the east fjords, Vopnafjörður and Borgarfjörður Eystri.
 With the bad weather, the fog and dirty roads overhanging the sea I seemed to be a character of some ghost stories, but these were the sensations and moods I had been looking for in Iceland.

 I had not expected a lot of sun, not even in August, but that didn’t matter, Iceland reveals the best of itself with a dark sky and rainy clouds.
 Don’t be surprised if the weather changes completely in just a few minutes, this is typical in the Northern European countries.
 I explored the island from South to North, from West to East trying to find its wild side.
 In a few kilometers you can drive in the middle of nowhere, you can find houses under a waterfall, you can stay silent to admire glaciers and hear their beat, you can walk on black sandy beaches or on lava hills covered by a green coat.
 Welcome to Iceland, welcome to the North!